 - The right side of the results page will pull up the business.
 Scroll down to the “WRITE A REVIEW” button and click on it.

-- Select the star rating that correlates with your experience, write a little about it and click “POST” when you’re satisfied with your review.
+- Select the star rating that correlates with your experience, include a few details about it, and click “POST” when you’re satisfied with your review.

 - In the Google Maps app on your phone, search for the business that you want to review.